Manx pound: Murrey pennies

-The "Murrey Pennies" of 1668 were the first to depict the 'triskeles' symbol and the Island motto "Quocunque Gesseris Stabit" (sic), both of which have continued to feature on Manx coinage until the present day (the motto was corrected to "Quocunque Jeceris Stabit" in the early 18th century).
+The "Murrey Pennies" of 1668 were the first to depict the 'triskeles' symbol and the Island motto Quocunque Gesseris Stabit [sic], both of which have continued to feature on Manx coinage until the present day (the motto was corrected to Quocunque Jeceris Stabit in the early 18th century).

 Government coins

 In 1709, pennies (£300 in total) and halfpennies (£200 in total) were introduced.
 More of these coins were issued in 1733 (£250 in pennies, £150 in halfpennies).
-These issues of coins have the crest of the Stanley family, Lords of Mann, on the obverse (an eagle and child on a cap), together with the Stanley family motto, "Sans Changer".
+These issues of coins have the crest of the Stanley family, Lords of Mann, on the obverse (an eagle and child on a cap), together with the Stanley family motto, Sans Changer.
 The 1709 issue was a poor quality casting produced in England; the 1733 issue was a higher-quality struck coin produced at Castletown.

 An updated issue of Manx coinage was produced in 1758, totalling £400.
-It replaced the crest of the Stanley family with a depiction of the ducal coronet of the Duke of Atholl above the monogram letters A.D. (for the Latin, Atholl Dux).
+It replaced the crest of the Stanley family with a depiction of the ducal coronet of the Duke of Atholl above the monogram letters A.D. (for the Atholl Dux).

 In 1786, a new design of coinage was issued, with the head of King George III (now the Lord of Mann) and the English state motto on the obverse and the triskeles and Manx motto on the reverse.
 The standard Lewis Pingo portrait of the king was used, the same as on the British coinage, which showed the king with a laurel wreath instead of a crown.

 There were further issues in 1798 and 1813.
 Like the previous coins, they were the same size and material (copper) as the English coins and would easily pass for them; however as Manx pennies were 14 to the shilling they were worth less than their English counterparts.

 In 1839, following the revaluation to 12 pence per shilling, the Royal Mint issued copper farthings, halfpennies and pennies which were similar to the previous designs but updated with the head of Queen Victoria.
 These were the last coins issued for the Isle of Man until 1971.